andyzeng/3dmatch-toolbox/README.md

 5. Run in terminal `./demo ../data/sample/3dmatch-demo/single-depth-2.ply fragment-2` to do the same for the second example 3D point cloud
 6. In Matlab, run `demo.m` to load the keypoints and 3DMatch descriptors and use RANSAC to register the two point clouds.
 The alignment result is saved as the file `result.ply` which can be viewed with Meshlab or any other 3D viewer.

-Note: there is a small chance that alignment will fail on the first try of this demo due to bad keypoints (which are selected randomly).
+Note: there is a small chance that alignment may fail on the first try of this demo due to bad keypoints, which are selected at random.

 ## Training 3DMatch from RGB-D Reconstructions